mjhea0/sublime-setup-for-python/readme.md

 ## Packages

-Besides the themes, I take advantage of the following packages to speed up productivity.
+Besides the themes, I take advantage of the following packages to speed up my workflow.

 ### SideBarEnhancements